5 Simple Ideas to Make Flashcards Fun

 Using flashcards ideas to drill a skill and test/retest the ability of the child with the skills, can be quite boring for the therapist (adult) and child alike.
 It would be more effective to use the cards in a fun and innovative manner, ensuring the skill is strengthened yet the child has fun.

 How does one make it fun, you may ask?
 Here are five ways to use the flashcards while teaching skills.

 Duplicates of flashcards must be present to use them as a memory game.
 Lay them face down and allow the child to find the matching cards.
 A fun game to play while strengthening the skill of ‘same and different’, memory, turn taking and language skills.

 2. Locate the cards – Eye spy

-Stick different flashcards around the wall of the room the adult and child are seated.
-Use a flashlight in a semi-darkened room to locate these images and then name them.
+Stick different flashcards ideas around the wall of the room the adult and child are seated.
+Use a flashlight in a semi-darkened room to locate these flashcards with images and then name them.
 A game that would intrigue the child to look for more.
 It allows for building of skills of labeling or naming along with attention and concentration.
-The adult can also give clues – such as look ‘up / down’ to get the child to look for specific cards.
+The adult can also give clues – such as look ‘up / down’ to get the child to look for specific learning cards.
 This is great to work on words related to direction.

 3. Walking along

 Drilling of words (expressive skills) can be done in a fun way by making a path or a pretend ‘bridge’ with the flashcards.
 Place them side by side so as to form the path.